istio/istio/.github/issue_template.md

 <!--
-Please see https://istio.io/troubleshooting/ and if you are a user or Istio, please file issues in https://github.com/istio/issues/issues instead of here
+Please see https://istio.io/troubleshooting/ and if you are a user of Istio, please file issues in https://github.com/istio/issues/issues instead of here

-Please add the correct tags and epics (and priority and milestones if you have that information) -->
+Please add the correct labels and epics (and priority and milestones if you have that information) -->